esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 To allow users to identify which channel raised the transaction interrupt, an **interrupt flag register** system has been developed.
 Here's how it works: when a DMA channel completes its transaction and the interrupt enable register is correctly set, the transaction **IFR** (Interrupt Flag Register) is set.
 This register is designed to be cleared automatically once read, which is convenient as it eliminates the need for an additional register write.

 The transaction interrupt handler leverages this mechanism to identify the channel that raised the interrupt.
-As soon as an IFR is read as high, it triggers the actual handler, which can be redefined by the user [LINK TO HAL SECTION].
+As soon as an IFR is read as high, it triggers the actual handler, which can be redefined by the user.
+An example of this mechanism at work is explained in [Example 7](#7-multichannel-mem2mem-transaction-focus-on-the-irq-handler).

 It is possible that a channel could raise an interrupt while the CPU is processing a previous interrupt from another channel.
 This is not an issue because the IFR will remain set until the CPU reads its content.
 However, this situation could introduce additional delay to the execution of the application.